 THINGS TO DO

-- Park City Farmer’s Market is a seasonal market held on Wednesdays, from noon to 5 pm at Park City Resort from June through the end of October.
-This space is a great way to meet like-minded organic food enthusiasts on a “no-spray” quest -- and to stock up on fresh local goods from Utah farmers and vendors.
+16. Park City Farmer’s Market is a seasonal market held on Wednesdays, from noon to 5 p.m. at Park City Resort from June through the end of October.
+This space is a great way to meet like-minded organic food enthusiasts on a “no-spray” quest – and to stock up on fresh local goods from Utah farmers and vendors.
 Arrive hungry to enjoy food truck offerings!

-- Sundance Film Festival, perhaps the most famous annual event, takes place here for seven days each year, beginning at the end of January.
+18. Sundance Film Festival, perhaps the most famous annual event, takes place here for seven days each year, beginning at the end of January.
 This is a place to rub elbows with celebrities during premieres, events, artist talks, and cutting-edge exhibitions.
 Adventurous audiences and indie film lovers are welcome to celebrate exciting new talent and creative visionaries.

-- Year-round action sports for all ages and levels are held at Woodward Park City, the ideal stop for beginners trying to learn something new.
+20. Year-round action sports for all ages and levels are held at Woodward Park City, the ideal stop for beginners trying to learn something new.
 This state-of-the-art indoor action sports hub also spans more than 60 acres of outdoor action sports and mountain parks.
 If your interests include skiing, snowboarding, tubing, mountain biking, or skateboarding, this is the place to visit.

-- Wasatch Excursions offers guided and non-guided ATV, UTV, and Snowmobile rentals.
+22. Wasatch Excursions offers guided and non-guided ATV, UTV, and Snowmobile rentals.

-- Park City Yoga Adventures offers Zen-inducing yoga experiences such as silks yoga in a barn, outdoor yoga, and SUP yoga in a geothermal crater.
+23. Park City Yoga Adventures offers Zen-inducing yoga experiences such as silks yoga in a barn, outdoor yoga, and SUP yoga in a geothermal crater.

-- Summit Bike Share electric bike stations around town are available for use every day from spring through fall.
+25. Summit Bike Share electric bike stations around town are available for use every day from spring through fall.
 This mode of transportation is a fun way to tour the area without worrying about the hills.
-There are annual and monthly memberships available for those who want to ride the bikes regularly, or you can pay-per-ride.
+There are annual and monthly memberships for those who want to ride the bikes regularly, or you can pay-per-ride.
 There’s an Official Summit Bike Share App where you can access membership information and bikes, and you can find this information at any station kiosk located near the bike docks.

-- Utah Outdoor Adventures is the place to sign up for customized snowshoeing experiences.
+27. Utah Outdoor Adventures is the place to sign up for customized snowshoeing experiences.
 This company focuses on outdoor experiences for small private groups.

 WHERE TO SHOP

-- For chain stores and more diverse shops, Redstone is the spot to browse through major retailers, fine shops, and food markets such as World Market, Whole Foods, and Bed Bath & Beyond.
+30. For chain stores and more diverse shops, Redstone is the spot to browse through major retailers, fine shops, and food markets such as World Market, Whole Foods, and Bed Bath & Beyond.
 This is also where you can stop for dinner and a movie.

-- Outlet shopping is a fun sport unto itself, and there’s an outlet mall six miles north of the city on SR 224 with over 65 stores that include Nike, Polo Ralph Lauren, and J Crew.
+31. Outlet shopping is a fun sport unto itself, and there’s an outlet mall six miles north of the city on SR 224 with over 65 stores that include Nike, Polo Ralph Lauren, and J Crew.

-- Park Silly Sunday Market is a great way to spend your Sunday if only to people-watch and browse the unique artisan goods for sale.
+32. Park Silly Sunday Market is a great way to spend your Sunday if only to people-watch and browse the unique artisan goods for sale.
 Bread, pies, hot dogs, and more farm-friendly food options are at every turn in this delicious open-air market open early June through September, with street performers and music to entertain.

-- High West Distillery, founded in 2006, was the first to open in Utah following the Prohibition.
+33. High West Distillery, founded in 2006, was the first to open in Utah following the Prohibition.
 In fact, it was the first legal distillery since 1870 -- even before Prohibition!).
 In 2016, Whisky Advocate named High West its "Distiller of the Year.”
 Plan a stop here to take an educational whiskey tour and experience a tasting.

-- Park City was a key location during the 2002 Salt Lake City Winter Olympic Games, where events included aerials, freestyle moguls, and alpine slalom ski events: snowboarding halfpipe; bobsledding; luge; and ski jumping.
+34. Park City was a key location during the 2002 Salt Lake City Winter Olympic Games, where events included aerials, freestyle moguls, and alpine slalom ski events: snowboarding halfpipe; bobsledding; luge; and ski jumping.
 Today, U.S. Ski & Snowboard calls Park City home, and many of our nation's Olympians use the city for training at Utah Olympic Park.
-Summer offerings include: Extreme Tubing, Alpine Slide, bobsled, ropes courses, and ziplines.
-Two museums are open (and free admission) year-round: Alf Engen Ski Museum and the Eccles Salt Lake 2002 Olympic Winter Games Museum.
-Bobsledding is also offered year-round (wintertime on ice, summertime on wheels).Whether you’re looking for cozy restaurants with eclectic food options, beautiful 19th-century architecture to admire, or unique activities to do in the snow, Park City is the place to be.
-It’s perfect for novice skiers/snowboarders and pros alike, as well as shopaholics, culinary buffs, museums go-ers, and festival junkies.
-Book a trip with one of AvantStay’s Park City properties to come experience the rich history and booming tourist attractions yourself.
+Summer offerings include extreme tubing, alpine slides, bobsledding, ropes courses, and zip lining.
+Two museums, theAlf Engen Ski Museum and the Eccles Salt Lake 2002 Olympic Winter Games Museum are free to visit and open year-round.